d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

     "Degree 5 Taylor Series"])
 ```

-In a nutshell, Taylor series have two primary applications:
+Taylor series have two primary applications:

 1. *Theoretical applications*: Often when we try to understand a too complex function, using Taylor series enables we turn it into a polynomial that we can work with directly.

-2. *Numerical applications*: Similarly, some functions like $e^{x}$ or $\cos(x)$ are  difficult for machines to compute.
+2. *Numerical applications*: Some functions like $e^{x}$ or $\cos(x)$ are  difficult for machines to compute.
 They can store tables of values at a fixed precision (and this is often done), but it still leaves open questions like "What is the 1000-th digit of $\cos(1)$?"
 Taylor series are often helpful to answer such questions.

 ## Summary